 So what can leaders do to include mindful drinking as part of their wellbeing strategy?
 A number of companies have decided to no longer provide or fund alcohol at work.
 WeSpire used to have Wine Wednesdays, but we stopped about five years ago.
 Washington state has actually banned alcohol in the workplace during working hours.
 To me that seems a little draconian, although it certainly makes sense for industries where any amount of alcohol in your system represents a safety concern, like healthcare, transportation, or construction.

-When you are going to offer alcohol, there are several things you can do to support mindful drinking.
+When you are going to offer alcohol, there are several things you can do to support sobriety.
 In a restaurant or bar, buy a first round but don’t leave the tab open.
 If you are throwing a large event, consider drink tickets to limit consumption.
 Make good low-sugar, no-alcohol choices easily available.
 Think coconut water, kombucha, VitaminWater Zero, Spindrifts and sparkling cider, in addition to the new no-alcohol wine/beer/cocktail options.

 Finally, tone at the top matters.
 I’ll admit that in the first few years of WeSpire, I was often the social ringleader, known for getting our team out bar hopping and even out dancing late nights on a few occasions.
 Was it fun?
 Absolutely.
 Was it setting the right tone on wellbeing?
 In hindsight, probably not.
 Our team now does events like bowling, sailing, and making pasta.
 Yes, many people will still choose to get a drink, but drinking is no longer the primary focus.